Basilica di San Marco

 The Pala d’Oro is a retable with precious stones made by medieval goldsmiths.
 It is located in the high altar of the Basilica.

 We suggest wearing clothes that cover your shoulders and are knee-length to access St Mark’s Basilica, otherwise, you might not be allowed in.
 Moreover, you cannot enter the building with luggage.
 If you have a large backpack or suitcase you can deposit it in the free lockers in Ateneo San Basso (Piazzetta dei Leoncini).

 Daily from 9:30 am until 5 pm

-Sunday: from 2 pm until 4 pm (The Basilica opens until 5 pm during the summer months)
+Sunday: from 2 pm until 4 pm (The Basilica opens until 5 pm between 16th April and 28th October)